Musicianship Year Two

-Workbook 1 is an open book assessments designed to ensure students understand and can apply the knowledge learnt.
+Workbook 1 is an open-book assessment designed to ensure students understand and can apply the knowledge learnt.
 Students may ask for help and access resources while completing the Workbook.
 They may also ask for their work to be reviewed with feedback from the teacher.
 The Workbooks are very similar to the tests that follow and are therefore designed as excellent preparation for the timed tests.

 The Workbook is to be completed fully online using the technologies employed throughout the course.

-Workbook 1 will includes aspects of all materials covered in the first 5 weeks of the course.
+Workbook 1 includes aspects of all materials covered in the first five weeks of the course.